List of historical acts of tax resistance: UK Poll Tax, 1989–93

 In 1989–90, the government of Margaret Thatcher reformed local taxation in Britain by replacing Domestic Rates with a new tax known officially as the Community Charge, but more widely and disparagingly known as the "Poll Tax".
 Whereas Rates had been, at least to some extent, a progressive tax, the Poll Tax was a flat tax irrespective of income.
 Many people considered the new tax to be unfair, and a major non-payment campaign saw up to 30% of the population of some council areas refusing to pay.
 Draconian enforcement measures caused civil unrest, and ultimately led to the Poll Tax riots.
 The new tax became a major electoral liability for the Conservative Party, and was a significant factor in the ousting of Mrs Thatcher by her own party.
 Due to its unpopularity and the disastrous impact of non-payment on local authority finances, the tax was replaced by the Council Tax in 1993.

 Cameroon, 1991

 In 1991 Cameroon's major opposition political parties called for tax resistance in support of their campaign to end one-party rule.

 Native Americans in Canada, 1994

 For 29 days in 1994, a group of Native Americans occupied one floor of the building housing the Revenue Canada Taxation Centre in downtown Toronto, in protest of Canada's plans to tax Native Americans who had previously been exempted from taxation as a result of treaty provisions.
 Many continue to resist the tax.

 Water tax strike, 1994–96, 2007

 The Irish Congress of Trade Unions, among others, promoted a non-payment campaign against the government water monopoly in 2007.
-An earlier "water war" in 1994–6 had led to a victory by the resisters in which the water charge was revoked.
+Irish water charges were abolished in December 1996, replaced with VAT and motor tax.